digenoma-lab/Eval-RF-hap/README.md

 # Eval-RF-hap

-**Eval-RF-hap** is a [Nextflow](https://www.nextflow.io/) pipeline designed to evaluate the haplotyping performance of [RFhap](https://github.com/digenoma-lab/rfhap) (or whatever other model to separate haplotypes), sing sequencing data from a family trio (father, mother, and child).
+**Eval-RF-hap** is a [Nextflow](https://www.nextflow.io/) pipeline designed to evaluate the haplotyping performance of [RFhap](https://github.com/digenoma-lab/rfhap) (or whatever other model to separate haplotypes), using sequencing data from a family trio (father, mother, and child).
 The pipeline focuses on assessing phasing accuracy using both long-read and short-read data.

 This project is maintained by the [DiGenoma Lab](https://github.com/digenoma-lab).